 - a.
 Number of Awards.
-The number of awards will depend upon funds availability.
+The number of awards will depend upon funds availability and programmatic need.
 The Government reserves the right to award all, some, or none of the proposals received under this solicitation.
 The Federal Government is not responsible for any costs incurred before award receipt. - b.
 Type of Funding Agreement.
 Phase II awards will be FAR-based firm fixed price contracts or Other Transactions for Prototype under the authority of 10 USC 2731b. - c.
 Average Dollar Value.
-Maximum dollar value for Phase II awards will be \$750,000 (AF21A-TCSO1) or \$1M (base effort, AF21A-TSCO2). - d.
+Maximum dollar value for Phase II awards will be \$750,000. - d.
 Timing.
 It is intended peer review, proposal selection, negotiations, and award will be complete within 180 calendar days of solicitation close.

-4.15 CSO and CSO Topic Questions
+4.15 STTR, CSO, and CSO Topic Questions